bain-cs110/bain-cs110.github.io/pages/syllabus.md

 Office hours and locations / Zoom links are posted on the shared Google Sheet that we used to signup for tutorials.
 It's also linked on our Canvas home page.
 Some office hours will be in person.
 Others will be virtual.

 ## Course Staff
 This is a very large class and in order to better support each of your learning goals, we have a huge course staff.
+Our Peer Mentors (PMs) and TAs serve as your first point of contact in the course and you'll each be assigned to a PM/TA throughout the quarter.

 ### Instructor
 * Prof. Connor Bain (connor.bain@northwestern.edu)

+### Graduate Teaching Assitants (TAs)
+* Ammar Gilani
+* Maryam Hedayati

-### Peer Mentors and Graduate TAs
+### Undergraduate Peer Mentors (PMs)

-Our Peer Mentors (PMs) and TAs serve as your first point of contact in the course.
-Each PM/TA is assigned to two Study Groups.
+* Angeli Mittal
+* Zoryah Gray
+* Si Woo Park
+* Amira Mohamed
+* Jamie Lee
+* Defne Deda
+* Naomi Wu
+* Ugonna Akali
+* Natan Gamliel
+* Sharat Dhananjaya
+* Ana de Souza
+* Victor Chen
+* Lily Ryan
+* Julia Chu
+* Lucas Saidenberg
+* Andres Rojas
+* Randy Truong
+* Lucy Joseph

 ## Course Grading Policy
 Your course grade is calculated as follows: